babusid/linux-checklist/README.md

-# Sean "Forty-Bot" Anderson's 0x539 Linux Checklist v1.0
+# Brentwood High School Linux Checklist
 ## Notes

 **If a command errors or fails, try it again with `sudo` (or `sudo !!` to save typing)**